GWTReact/gwt-react/DOCUMENTATION.md

     }
 ```

-There will however be some situations where you cannot always use strong typing.
+<p>There will however be some situations where you cannot always use strong typing.
 For example,
 some components will push additional props down to their children.
 In this case, you will probably
-want to use the typeless access capabilities provided by <code>ObjLiteral</code> to access these properties.
+want to use the typeless access capabilities provided by <code>JsPlainObj</code> to access these properties.</p>

-##4.
+##2.
 Defining React components

-gwt-react currently supports two methods for defining React components, <code>React.createClass</code> and Stateless
+<p>gwt-react currently supports two methods for defining React components, <code>React.createClass</code> and Stateless
 component functions.
 ES6 style components are NOT currently supported due to limitations in the JsInterop
 capabilities.
 Hopefully, these will be supported in the future.
 However, you should ideally try and make as
-many of your components stateless functions as possible.
+many of your components stateless functions as possible.</p>

-##5.
+##3.
 Rendering React components

-The majority of javascript React code you will see uses something called JSX.
+<p>The majority of javascript React code you will see uses something called JSX.
 This is just a preprocessor that allows you
-to write React component hierarchies in HTML style e.g.
+to write React component hierarchies in HTML style e.g.</p>

 ```javascript
 var rootElement =